 My research is often featured in news reporting of social, technological, and political issues, with a sample of some of those items from The Story in the Public Square, The Conversation, WBUR (the Boston-area NPR affiliate), the Boston Herald, Think Progress, and Deutsche Welle below.
 In addition, journalists and students often reach out to quote me in their original reporting, and just a few of those contributions are sampled on this page.
 One of the most important things I think academics can do is to engage more fully with broader audiences and thereby extend the reach of their work.
-If you are journalist, student, or news organization and would like to contact me for an interview or quote, please email me directly or simply fill out this form.
+If you are journalist, student, or news organization and would like to contact me for an interview or quote, please message me directly.

 Boston Globe.
 Trump threatened Iran in all capital letters.
 WHY?
 (24 July 2018 | link)